Learn how to formulate a successful ketogenic diet that works for you

 Everyone will have a different caloric requirement, depending on their size, activity level and goals!
 In general, there is no need to count calories on the ketogenic diet because you are so satiated by the fat.
 You are actually more likely to under eat than over eat.
 I any case, if you do want to check your macros, you can have a look at Maria Emmerich’s macro calculator that is specific for the ketogenic diet and then you can also track your food intake on your phone with My Fitness Pal.

 A common mistake made on the ketogenic diet is snacking and not realising how calorific some snacks are, such as nuts.
 A handful of nuts can have around 400-500 calories which can definitely throw you off achieving your goals.
 Another common error is eating too much fat.
 Fat is certainly the most important element of a ketogenic diet but it doesn’t give you license to eat as much fat as possible!
 If you’re trying to lose weight then much of the fat that fuels you should be coming off your hips, not that cheese block!
 Trust me on this–I made the same mistake in my early keto days!
-Maria Emmerich has a really useful post on this if you feel like you’ve reached a plateau in your weight loss.
+We have put together a useful guide on this if you feel like you’ve reached a plateau in your weight loss.

 High Intensity Exercise and Weight Training